keboola/connection-docs/overview/tutorial/load/index.md

 - `in.c-tutorial.user`
 - `in.c-tutorial.level`

-To verify that you loaded all the tables, and peek at the data, you can go to [*Storage Console*](/storage/), there is a tab called *Tables* listing all database tables stored in your project.
+To verify that you have loaded all the tables and to peek at the data, go to [*Storage Console*](/storage/).
+All database tables stored in your project are listed in the *Tables* tab.
-The tables are grouped together into *Buckets*.
-The tables you just loaded are contained in the bucket `in.c-tutorial`.
-Click the arrow next to bucket name to show tables in bucket.
+They are grouped together into *Buckets*, and the newly loaded tables can be found in the `in.c-tutorial` bucket.
+To see all tables in a bucket, click the arrow next to its name.
 Click a table name to see table details including *Data Sample*.

 {: .image-popup}